Alex-SA1/Efficient-Study-Platform/README.md

 #### Flashcards App Pages

-This is the place for managing your flashcards.
+This is the place where you can manage your flashcards.

+All flashcards that you are creating have to be stored in folders.

 ![flashcards-folders-1](https://github.com/Alex-SA1/Efficient-Study-Platform/blob/main/images/flashcards-folders-1.png?raw=true)

-The flashcards are stored in folders.
+When you create a folder you have to pay attention to its name because it has to be unique.
+If you want to create two folders with the same name, an error message will be shown and the second folder won't be created.

 ![create-folder](https://github.com/Alex-SA1/Efficient-Study-Platform/blob/main/images/create-folder.png?raw=true)

+Every folder has a flashcards counter which gets updated based on your actions.

 ![flashcards-folders-2](https://github.com/Alex-SA1/Efficient-Study-Platform/blob/main/images/flashcards-folders-2.png?raw=true)

+When you create a flashcard you have to select a folder from the available ones to indicate the location where you want to save it.
+After that, you have to enter information on both sides.
+The flashcard can be reversed by clicking on it.

 ![create-flashcard-1](https://github.com/Alex-SA1/Efficient-Study-Platform/blob/main/images/create-flashcard-1.png?raw=true)